-SAP is competing with Oracle, the largest maker (ORCL) of database software, and smaller cloud-computing companies such as Salesforce.com, Workday Inc. and NetSuite Inc. (N), which have made inroads into its applications sales with programs that customers access over the Web, rather than install on their own computers.
+SAP is competing with Oracle, the largest maker (ORCL:US) of database software, and smaller cloud-computing companies such as Salesforce.com, Workday Inc. and NetSuite Inc. (N:US), which have made inroads into its applications sales with programs that customers access over the Web, rather than install on their own computers.

 In December, SAP bought online human-resources software maker SuccessFactors Inc. for $3.4 billion, and in April named the SuccessFactors CEO, Lars Dalgaard, to its executive board.

 SAP this week announced a new cloud-computing division headed by Dalgaard with 5,000 people, and said it will ship new online payroll and sales software.